opensearch-project/project-website/_posts/2023-10-09-Announcing-Data-Prepper-2.5.0.md

 Data Prepper 2.5.0 includes a number of other improvements.
 We want to highlight a few of them.

-* The Opensearch sink now supports update, upsert and delete actions for bulk operation in additions to the existing create and index actions.
+* The OpenSearch sink now supports update, upsert and delete actions for bulk operation in additions to the existing create and index actions.
 Actions can also be specified with a condition to determine when to take which type of actions.
-* The key_value processor now supports writing parsed values to the root of event and adding tags to metadata when parsing fails.
+* The `key_value` processor now supports writing parsed values to the root of event and adding tags to metadata when parsing fails.

 ## Thanks to our contributors!